MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

-## Device Removal
+## Device removal

 Device removal for a WDF NIC driver is the same as in any other WDF device driver, with no networking specific processing required.
 The network data path shuts down first, followed by the WDF device.
-For info on WDF shutdown, see [A User Unplugs a Device](../wdf/a-user-unplugs-a-device.md).
+For info about WDF shutdown, see [A User Unplugs a Device](../wdf/a-user-unplugs-a-device.md).

 Your *MiniportHaltEx* handler will likely be distributed between [*EVT_WDF_DEVICE_D0_EXIT*](https://msdn.microsoft.com/library/windows/hardware/ff540855) and [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).